- 1. Pena Palace

 See the Cabo da Roca Guide.

 Below Pena Palace is an enchanted forest with paths leading to a number of romantic constructions, including an Alpine-inspired chalet, statues of monarchs, lakes and strategically-placed viewpoints.
 In between are over 2,000 varieties of plants brought from around the world.

 See the Pena Park Guide.

-It’s one of Portugal’s most beautiful beaches, but thanks to the hike necessary to reach it, it’s never crowded.
+It’s one of Portugal’s most beautiful beaches and one of the best beaches on the Lisbon coast, but thanks to the hike necessary to reach it, it’s never crowded.
 In fact, the relative isolation means that the few who make it down to the sand, often end up removing their clothes and sunbathing nude.
 Located by Cabo da Roca, it’s the westernmost beach on the European continent, and has a wild and unforgettable scenery made up of gigantic sea stacks.